clear-code/git-commit-mailer/README.md

       commit@example.com
 ~~~

-For more detailed usage and options, execute commit-email.rb
+For more detailed usage and options, execute git-commit-mailer
 with `--help` option.